Mampenda/Multiprogramming/README.md

 that can be implemented efficiently, like for example `<await (s>0) s = s-1;` above, which is an example of a "_**P operation on semaphore s**_".

+> **_Semaphore_**
+> A semaphore is a variable or abstract data type used to control access to a common resource by multiple threads and
+> avoid critical section problems in a concurrent system such as a multitasking operating system.
+Semaphores are a type
+> of synchronization primitive.

 The general form of the `await` statement specifies mutual exclusion and conditioned synchronization.

 > _Mutual exclusion_ is a type of synchronization that ensures that statements in different processes cannot execute at